 Comparison with other standards

 There are several existing quality standards that are used by specific industry sectors.
-QuEST Forum periodically undertakes initiatives to compare the TL 9000 standard with other quality management systems to communicate the similarities, differences and overlaps between these standards.
+TIA QuEST Forum periodically undertakes initiatives to compare the TL 9000 standard with other quality management systems to communicate the similarities, differences and overlaps between these standards.

 Click here for quick comparative table for TL 9000, TS 16940 and CMMI